 Data Storage Plans

 You need to buy a data storage plan that reflects the number of events the Cisco cloud receives from your on-boarded ASAs and FTDs on a daily basis.
 This is called your "daily ingest rate."
 Data plans are available in whole number amounts of GB/day and in 1, 3 or 5 year terms.
-The best way to determine your ingest rate is to participate in a free trial of Cisco Security Analytics and logging before you buy it.
+The best way to determine your ingest rate is to participate in a free trial of Cisco Security Analytics and Logging (SaaS) before you buy it.
 This will give you a good estimate of your event volume.

 Customers automatically receive 90 days of rolling data storage.
 That means that the most recent 90 days of events are stored in the Cisco cloud and the 91st day is deleted.